 The late William Rees-Mogg took the title of Baron Rees-Mogg of Hinton Blewett when he was made a life peer in 1988.

-Hinton Blewett has a Parish Council which has some responsibility for local issues and, along with East Harptree and West Harptree, is part of the Mendip Ward which is represented by one councillor, Tim Warren, on the Bath and North East Somerset Unitary Authority which has wider responsibilities for services such as education, waste, tourism etc.
+Hinton Blewett has a Parish Council which has some responsibility for local issues and, along with East Harptree and West Harptree, is part of the Mendip Ward which is represented by one councillor, David Wood, on the Bath and North East Somerset Unitary Authority which has wider responsibilities for services such as education, waste, tourism etc.